Unidata/tds/docs/userguide/src/site/pages/tds_tutorial/production/Upgrade.md

 As this is a major version change to that library, there may be some breaking changes.
 See also the [edal user guide](https://reading-escience-centre.gitbooks.io/edal-user-guide/content/) and the [changes from ncWMS 1.x](https://reading-escience-centre.gitbooks.io/ncwms-user-guide/content/01-ncwms1x.html#changes).
+If you created palette files for TDS 4.x and would like to use them in TDS 5.x, an open source tool named [Magic Palette Converter](https://github.com/billyz313/magic-palette-converter){:target="_blank"} for THREDDS is available to assist in the conversion (special thanks to [Billy Ashmall](https://github.com/Unidata/tds/discussions/346){:target="_blank"}!)

 Starting with TDS 5.6, `wmsConfig.xml` has been extended to support four new default options:
 * defaultAboveMaxColor
 * defaultBelowMinColor